jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 * `bool forcescaled` — works the same way as with `BeginStatusBar()`: draws the HUD at a fixed resolution and disablesthe ability to scale it.

-* `int resW` and `int resH` work the same way as with `BeginStatusBar()`: they define the width and height in pixels, and their default values of `-1` are interpreted as 320 and 200 by default.
+* `int resW` — the virtual width of the fullscreen HUD.
+The default value is `-1` which is interpreted as 320.
+Note, the HUD will still scale to match screen resolution and aspect ratio.

+* `int resH` — the virtual height of the fullscreen HUD.
+The default value is `-1` which is interpreted as 200.
+Note, the HUD will still scale to match screen resolution and aspect ratio.

 Which one you need is a matter of design.
 The vanilla Doom HUD uses both, calling `BeginStatusBar()` if the state is `HUD_StatusBar`, and `BeginHUD()` for `HUD_Fullscreen`: